Benjamin Mendy: Rape charges and acquittals

-On 13 January 2023, Mendy was found by a jury not guilty of six counts of rape and one count of sexual assault, while Matturie was found not guilty of six counts of rape and three of sexual assault; all verdicts were unanimous.
-The same jury could not reach a verdict on another count of rape and one count of attempted rape, so Mendy will undergo a retrial on those two charges on 26 June 2023.
+On 13 January 2023, Mendy was found not guilty of six counts of rape and one count of sexual assault, while Matturie was found not guilty of six counts of rape and three of sexual assault.
+The same jury could not reach a verdict on another count of rape and one count of attempted rape against Mendy, as well as three counts of rape and three of sexual assault against Matturie.
+On 26 June, Mendy's retrial for his outstanding charges began at the same venue, with a new jury.
+Matturie was tried separately for his outstanding charges; two weeks later, Mendy was found not guilty of one charge of rape and one of attempted rape.